tashoyan/httpspy/README.md

 [xUnit Patters web page](http://xunitpatterns.com/Mocks,%20Fakes,%20Stubs%20and%20Dummies.html)._

-When setting test expectations, you program HTTP Spy what HTTP requests to expect.
-For example, you can set up expectations on the following client
+When setting test expectations, you program HTTP Spy what HTTP requests to expect from your system under test (SUT).
+For example, you can set up expectations on the following SUT behavior:
-actions:

 * Total number of requests
 * Order of requests
+* Request body content
-* Request body, headers
+* Request header value
 * Request method (POST/GET etc.)

 In addition, you may instruct HTTP Spy which response it should send on each incoming request.
-After expectations are set, you start HTTP Spy and run your HTTP client under test.
+After expectations are set, you start HTTP Spy and run your HTTP system under test.
 Finally, you instruct HTTP Spy to verify all requests it received.

 HTTP Spy runs on a local network interface.
 It is possible to configure network